-BuildSteel

-How to source CFS trusses

-One question often arises from the building owner's perspective: How do I buy CFS trusses?
+How to source CFS trusses One question often arises from the building owner's perspective: How do I buy CFS trusses?
 When a project goes out for bid, the contractor may already have a relationship with truss fabricators who manufacture the trusses using proprietary software and CFS engineering support provided by companies including Aegis Metal Framing, TrusSteel, and others.

-SPECIFY

-CFS trusses should be specified as "pre-engineered" and "prefabricated."
+SPECIFY CFS trusses should be specified as "pre-engineered" and "prefabricated."
 Pre-engineered trusses have been fully analyzed and engineered to meet all specified load conditions.
 Individual truss designs should be sealed by a Professional Engineer who is registered in the state where the project is located.
-Prefabricated CFS trusses should be fabricated in a shop environment with experienced fabrication personnel.
+Prefabricated CFS trusses may be fabricated in a shop environment or on the job site with experienced fabrication personnel.
 When specifying trusses, you must ensure you're referencing all applicable industry standards within the project specification.
 You also need to ensure that the specifications and project design drawings clearly define all applicable loads and load conditions, as well as all other performance criteria; applicable codes, building use, geometry, and so forth.
 In commercial and multi-story residential construction, CFS roof trusses require engineered truss design drawings stamped and signed by a professional engineer and truss layout plans for building code approval.
 Panel and truss manufacturers have the resources to provide engineered designs, based on the architectural drawings, along with the manufactured components and jobsite delivery.
 Some manufacturers further offer builders one-stop solutions that include product installation by trained crews.

-ORDER

-The process for ordering CFS truss materials vary depending on the type of construction method you use.

-- · Find CFS pre-fab truss manufacturers using the following directories:
+Also, some truss fabricators have earned the Truss Fabricator certification by the SFIA which requires companies to demonstrate knowledge and expertise in truss design and fabrication.
+Visit SFIACert.org for more information.
+ORDER The process for ordering CFS truss materials vary depending on the type of construction method you use. • Find CFS pre-fab truss manufacturers using the directory in the "Find-A-Member" Section of the Steel Framing Industry Association Web site: CFSteel.org.

-- Steel Framing Alliance

-Steel Framing Industry Association

-- Find fabricators in your state via:

-- Aegis Metal Framing fabricator locator - Find an engineer experienced with CFS vial the Cold-Formed Steel Engineers Institute (CFSEI) online member database

-The Steel Framing Alliance[TM] offers in-depth guidance in "A Builder's Guide to Steel Framing."

-Streamlined projects for success, safety, and savings

 Mid-rise and multi-family projects are an intricate weave of many parts.
 It can get complicated and even overwhelming.
 The CFS industry has addressed this complexity, making it easy to incorporate these truss systems into complex, multi-tenant, and commercial environments.
 The industry provides architects, builders, and engineers with resources and support, taking them from bid to punch list and beyond.
 Owners, in turn, can expect high performance and lower operating and maintenance costs.

-Photo courtesy of Steel Framing Industry Association

-SFIA CASE STUDY: TRUSSES IN PARADISE

-The \$175 million Margaritaville Hollywood Beach Resort is a prime example of how CFS trusses help solve complex problems while supporting design flexibility.
+Photo courtesy of Steel Framing Industry Association SFIA CASE STUDY: TRUSSES IN PARADISE The \$175 million Margaritaville Hollywood Beach Resort is a prime example of how CFS trusses help solve complex problems while supporting design flexibility.
 This 349-room, 17-story oceanfront resort incorporates trusses creatively to create two signature roofscapes.
 The resort bar's unique tiki-style roof design created structural challenges.
 The solution was found in the CFS U-shaped profile and use of double-shear fasteners, which transferred loads efficiently and reduced the need to install lateral restraints and bracing.
 Another truss design - this one evoking a sailboat - is located at the rear the resort's main hotel and cantilevers to partially cover an outdoor poolside dining area.
 "This was the most difficult truss job I've had in 18 years of business," said Robert Brannon, president and owner of Brannon Specialties, Inc., the Miami-based company that installed the trusses.
 Despite the various challenges, the project was a success, with both the truss fabricator and installer meeting their construction deadlines.
 Read the full case study by Steel Framing Industry Association.